geoscixyz/em/content/maxwell1_fundamentals/formative_laws_and_people/faraday.rst

 Faraday's Law
 =============

-Faraday's law is named after English scientist Michael Faraday (1791-1867), and describes the manner in which time-varying magnetic fields induce electric fields in matter.
+Faraday's law is named after English scientist Michael Faraday (1791-1867), and describes the manner in which time-varying magnetic fields induce electric fields.

 Integral Form in the Time-Domain
 --------------------------------